Khalil-Bchir/AudiTech/README.md

 ## Contributing

 Contributions to this user management system are welcome.
 If you find any issues or have suggestions for improvement, feel free to submit a pull request.
-This user management system is open-source and available under the [MIT License](https://opensource.org/licenses/MIT).